Dick Thornburgh: Later life

 Thornburgh, a long-time supporter of self-determination, authored "Puerto Rico's Future: A Time to Decide" in 2007, in which he calls for immediate change in the island's territorial/commonwealth status.
 He describes it as a vestige of colonialism.
 He concedes, however, that change is difficult because equal segments of Puerto Ricans desire statehood or continuation of the status quo.
 The book is based in part on ongoing research he has done regarding Puerto Rico's vexing political status problem since he testified as attorney general on behalf of the first Bush administration on the issue before the Energy and Natural Resources Committee of the United States Senate in 1991 and for an amicus curiae brief he filed in a Puerto Rico voting rights case before the U.S. Court of Appeals for the First Circuit.

-Throughout his career, Thornburgh traveled widely by visiting over 40 countries and meeting with leaders from Canada, Mexico, Europe, Africa, the Middle East, Russia, Ukraine, Japan, China, Taiwan, Korea, India, Cambodia, Australia, New Zealand and Central and South America.
+Throughout his career, Thornburgh visited over 40 countries and met with leaders from Canada, Mexico, Europe, Africa, the Middle East, Russia, Ukraine, Japan, China, Taiwan, Korea, India, Cambodia, Australia, New Zealand and Central and South America.
 He served as an observer to the Russian Federation's first legislative (1993) and presidential (1996) elections.
 He was a former member of the Council on Foreign Relations.

 The K&L Gates site includes nearly 50 published articles and white papers by Thornburgh; they serve as a documentation of his career between 2001 and 2011.

 Thornburgh died at a retirement community in Verona, Pennsylvania, on December 31, 2020, at age 88.

 Dick Thornburgh Papers

 The Dick Thornburgh Papers were donated to the University of Pittsburgh in 1998.
 The collection is housed in the university's Hillman Library, where it is showcased in a themed reading room.
 The university also established the Dick Thornburgh Forum in Law and Public Policy in his honor.

-In April 2019, Thornburgh announced he was retiring from K&L Gates, the only private law firm with which he had ever been associated.
+In April 2019, Thornburgh announced he was retiring from K&L Gates.
 The announcement came 60 years after Thornburgh first joined the firm.